truust-io/docs.truust.io/content/payment-flows.md

 - `ACCOUNT` - Sends the money to the bank account specified at the `bankaccount_id` API parameter
 - `WALLET` - Sends the money to the wallet specified at the `wallet_id` API parameter

-The final status on this process shall be `PENDING_VALIDATE`.
+The final status of this process shall be `PENDING_VALIDATE`.

-### 4. Order is validated.
+### 4. The order is validated.

-At this moment, the money will be held and waiting for release. **This action is not automatic and you are responsible to trigger the validation**, depending on your bussines rules.
+At this moment, the money will be held and waiting for release. **This action is not automatic and you are responsible to trigger the validation**, depending on your business rules.
 Use [our API](/developers) to complete this action or use our Dashboard [Order Actions](/dashboard#orderactions).

 The status at this moment shall be `PENDING_RELEASE`.

-### 5. Order is released.
+### 5. The order is released.

 **Once we received the validation** to release the order, we begin the process to complete the payout.
 Depending on your payout type the time expected to the funds to be available will vary.